wyiduo/Space_Fighters/README.md

 ## Disclaimer

-THIS SOFTWARE CONTAINS COPYRIGHT MATERIAL THAT I DO NOT OWN THE COPYRIGHT TO.
+THIS SOFTWARE CONTAINS COPYRIGHTED ASSETS THAT I DO NOT OWN THE COPYRIGHT TO.

 DO NOT DISTRIBUTE.